Premenstrual Syndrome (PMS)

 What are the symptoms?

-PMS symptoms can be mild or strong.
-If your symptoms are severe, you may have premenstrual dysphoric disorder (PMDD).
-But PMDD is very rare.
+PMS symptoms may be mild or strong and vary from month to month.
+When PMS symptoms are severe, the condition is called premenstrual dysphoric disorder (PMDD).
+But PMDD is rare.

 How is PMS diagnosed?